UP | HOME

 README

-• The README.md should contain your name, and a description or citation to the exploration algorithm used.
+• The README.md should contain your name, and a description or reference to the exploration algorithm used (the reference should be properly cited in citations.txt.

 • It should also have the ros2 launch commands needed to run the manual and autonomous exploration